VikkiWalls/Metabolomics-in-Alzheimer-s-Disease---An-Investigation-into-Conflicting-Methodologies-and-Results/README.md

   * #### PLS-DA
     * Visual comparison between AD and CN, MCI and CN and, AD and MCI
     * Initial line plot using principal components to compare potential for outliers
-    * Scatter plot based on PLS regression scores to check for seperation between the profiles of each of the three groups
+    * Scatter plot based on PLS regression scores to check for separation between the profiles of each of the three groups
   * #### Logistic Regression
     * Bar chart showing the feature importance score of the top 50 variables (metabolites) for each model (AD vs CN and MCI vs CN)